swri-robotics/novatel_gps_driver/README.md

 2. Usage
 --------

-The driver should function on ROS Indigo, Jade, Kinetic, Lunar, and Melodic, and binary packages are available for all of them.
+The driver should function on ROS Kinetic and Melodic, and binary packages are available for both of them.
 To install them, first install ROS, then just run:

 ```bash
 sudo apt-get install ros-${ROSDISTRO}-novatel-gps-driver